 El Primo Red Tacos

-El Primo features birria-style street tacos straight from Tijuana that have become Instagram famous on the west coast.
-The menu offers beef birria in taco and quesadillas with options like adding bone marrow.
-There will also be birria ramen and consumme, as well as tequila and mezcal shots.
+El Primo features birria-style street tacos straight from Tijuana that have become Instagram-famous on the west coast.
+The menu offers beef birria in tacos and quesadillas with options like adding bone marrow.
+There will also be birria ramen and consumme and tequila and mezcal shots.

 Jacalito Taqueria Mexicana (Multiple locations)

-Serving up breakfast, lunch and dinner daily, this popular Mexican restaurant on Flagler is a one-stop shop for tacos no matter the mood or the time of day.
+Serving breakfast, lunch, and dinner daily, this popular Mexican restaurant on Flagler is a one-stop shop for tacos, regardless of mood or time of day.

 Viva Mexico

-Located right off the hustle and bustle of 8th street, Viva Mexico is a brightly colored taqueria serving up some of Miami's favorite tacos.
-Opt for the adventurous tacos like its leguna (tongue) or tripa (cow intestine) tacos that are a restaurant signatures.
+Located right off the hustle and bustle of Calle Ocho, Viva Mexico is a brightly colored taqueria serving up some of Miami's favorite tacos.
+Opt for the adventurous tacos like leguna (tongue) or tripa (cow intestine) tacos that are restaurant signatures.

 Taquerias El Carnal